tlswg/tls13-spec/draft-ietf-tls-tls13.md

 # Backward Compatibility

-## Compatibility with TLS 1.0/1.1 and SSL 3.0 {#compatibility}
+## Compatibility with prior versions {#compatibility}

 [[TODO: Revise backward compatibility section for TLS 1.3. https://github.com/tlswg/tls13-spec/issues/54]]
-Since there are various versions of TLS (1.0, 1.1, 1.2, and any future versions) and SSL (2.0 and 3.0), means are needed to negotiate the specific protocol version to use.
+Since there are various versions of TLS (1.0, 1.1, 1.2, 1.3, and any future versions) and SSL (2.0 and 3.0), means are needed to negotiate the specific protocol version to use.
 The TLS protocol provides a built-in mechanism for version negotiation so as not to bother other protocol components with the